sequenceiq/blog/source/_posts/2014-08-12-docker-networking.markdown

 The ssh is launched with -w option where the numerical ids of tun devices were specified.
 After executing the command the tunnel interfaces are created on both VMs.
 The interfaces needs to be be activated with ifconfig up and after that we need to setup the rooting to direct the traffic to  172.17.51.0/24 and 172.17.52.0/24 to tun2 and tun1.

-As mentioned the VPN capabilities of SSH is not recommended in production, but other solutions like  [OpenVPN](https://openvpn.net/index.php/open-source.html) would worth a try to seacure the communication between the hosts (and also between the containers).
+As mentioned the VPN capabilities of SSH is not recommended in production, but other solutions like  [OpenVPN](https://openvpn.net/index.php/open-source.html) would worth a try to secure the communication between the hosts (and also between the containers).

 ##Conclusion

 The above examples were hand written mainly for demonstration purposes, but there are great tools like [Pipework](https://github.com/jpetazzo/pipework) that can make your life simpler and will do the heavy lifting for you.

-If you want to check how the these methods are working in production environment you are just a few clicks from it, since under the hood these methods are responsible to solve the inter-container communication in our cloud agnostic Hadoop as a Service API called [Cloudbreak](http://sequenceiq.com/cloudbreak/).
+If you want to check how these methods are working in production environment you are just a few clicks from it, since under the hood these methods are responsible to solve the inter-container communication in our cloud agnostic Hadoop as a Service API called [Cloudbreak](http://sequenceiq.com/cloudbreak/).

 For updates follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).